 This cottage cheese tzatziki is a twist on the type made with yoghurt, and is flavourful from garlic and fresh herbs.
-An easy recipe that is perfect as an appetizer or as party food.
-A vegetarian, gluten free and low histamine recipe.
+An easy recipe that is perfect as an appetizer or as party food and takes just ten minutes to come together!

 - Taste of summer (but enjoy year-round!) - the fresh herbs really make this feel like a dish from vacations in the warmer months.